neuralinterfaces/commoners/docs/guide/features.md

-# Getting Started
+# Features
-`commoners` allows anyone to build their application for web, desktop, and mobile.
+Key features of Commoners.

 ## Build Targets
-`commoners` relies on [Vite](https://vitejs.dev) to generate the essential frontend files for each build target.
+Commoners relies on [Vite](https://vitejs.dev) to generate the essential frontend files for each build target.

 ### Web
 Web builds are the default build target.
 These builds are intended to be deployed to a web server, and are accessible from any device with a web browser.